 What is negative SEO?
 How do you spot it and protect your website from it?
-These questions and more are answered in our guide to negative SEO in 2017.
+These questions and more are answered in our guide to negative SEO.

 Negative SEO is a topic that regularly comes up on digital marketing blogs, on Twitter and in SEO forums.
 But does it still happen in 2017 and if so, should you be worried about it?